xot/ElectraOne/README.md

 1. Copy all Python files to your local Ableton MIDI Live Scripts folder (```~/Music/Ableton/User Library/Remote Scripts/``` on MacOS and
 ```~\Documents\Ableton\User Library\Remote Scripts``` on Windows) into a directory called ```ElectraOne```.
 Note that ```~``` stands for your home directory (```/Users/<username>/``` on the Mac and ```C:\Users\<username>``` on Windows 10)

-2. MacOS: Download and install MidiPipe.
-Start MidiPipe and open the E1.mipi configuration file (included in the distribution).
-(I do not own/have access to a Windows laptop so I cannot test how to merge MIDI ports for Windows.)
-Note that you have to start MidiPipe every time when you want to use this remote script.

 3. Add ElectraOne as a Control Surface in Live > Preferences > MIDI.
-Set the input port to ```MidiPipe Output 1``` and the output port to ```Electr Controller (Electra Port 1)```.
+Set the both the input port and the output port to ```Electr Controller (Electra Port 1)```.
 For both, tick the *Remote* boxes in the MIDI Ports table below.
 See:

 ![Ableton Preferences](./images/ableton.png "Ableton Preferences")